Providing food, shelter, help, and hope to Missoula, Montana’s homeless and underserved.

 - Veterans housing and services

-- Daily hot meals, sack lunches and food pantry services
+- Daily hot meals and sack lunches

 - Toiletries, bathrooms, and shower facilities

-- Emergency clothing and laundry services
+- Emergency laundry services

 - Mail, phone, and messaging services